kcdchennai/workshops/aws_tf_code/README.md

 ## Cleanup
 - As part of learning we will also cleanup the server using the command,
+- Similar to `apply` command, `destroy` command also asks for confirmation `yes` to proceed.
+It can be skipped using the option `-auto-approve` but it needs to be used with caution in real-time environments
 ```
 terraform destroy -var-file=aws.tfvars -auto-approve
 ```